About Roshan

 I work at the intersection of people, systems, and responsibility.
 I care about how communities are formed, how organizations function, and whether the structures we rely on serve the people within them well.

 At the center of my work is a simple conviction: people are not tools.
-They are not interchangeable parts in a system.
-They are worth listening to carefully, investing in patiently, and treating as ends in themselves.
+They are not simply interchangeable parts in a system.
+They are worth listening to carefully, investing in patiently, and treating as valuable ends in themselves.

 If you’re interested in collaborating, building something together, or simply having a thoughtful conversation, I’m always glad to connect.